embodied-generalist/embodied-generalist/README.md

 pip install peft==0.5.0 --no-deps
 ```

 3. Install third party libraries (for point cloud backbones).
 Installation failure may occur for `PointNext`, resulting in error when importing `PointNext`.
-If this happens, there are two solutions: 1) comment the line of importing `PointNext`, or 2) download the [compiled file](https://drive.google.com/file/d/1MkOiy3UKitVFMccePxk3nl-XCJeaxBvR/view?usp=sharing) and place it at `model/pointnext/cpp/pointnet2_batch/`.
+If this happens, there are two solutions: 1) comment out the line of importing `PointNext`, or 2) download the [compiled file](https://huggingface.co/datasets/huangjy-pku/LEO_data/blob/main/pointnet2_batch_cuda.cpython-39-x86_64-linux-gnu.so) and place it at `model/pointnext/cpp/pointnet2_batch/`.

 ```shell
 cd model